andrew/ultimate-awesome/README.md

 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
-- [awesome-tee-blockchain](https://github.com/dineshpinto/awesome-tee-blockchain) - A curated list of resources for learning about Trusted Execution Environments (TEEs) in the context of blockchains. .
 - [awesome-labview](https://github.com/egeerardyn/awesome-labview) - Awesome LabVIEW.
 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.
 - [awesome-french-channels](https://github.com/EpicKiwi/awesome-french-channels) - Curated list of awesome French web channels.